khushi2068/Clustering/README.md

 ### Spectral Clustering (SC)

 Spectral Clustering uses the eigenvalues of a similarity matrix to reduce dimensionality before applying a clustering algorithm, typically KMeans, to the lower-dimensional space.
 It is particularly useful for identifying clusters that are not necessarily globular and can capture complex structures.

+# Clustering Configuration Results

+This document summarizes the results of various clustering configurations tested on a dataset.
+The configurations include different combinations of preprocessing steps such as normalization, PCA (Principal Component Analysis), and transformations, followed by clustering with different cluster sizes.
+The performance of each clustering configuration is evaluated using three metrics: Silhouette score, Calinski-Harabasz index, and Davies-Bouldin index.